BuvinJT/distbuilder/docs/LowLevel.md

 ### Logger

-Class for logging messages, e.g. debugging details and process results, to files.
+Class used for logging messages to files, e.g. debugging details and process results.

 Constructor: